 Biography

 Karen Eliza (b.
-1983, North Carolina) is an artist and former professional contemporary dancer who recently earned a B.S. in Interior Design from CIDA-accredited Meredith college in Raleigh, NC and also holds a BFA in Contemporary Dance (2004) from University North Carolina School of the Arts in Winston-Salem, NC.
+1983, North Carolina) is a teaching artist and former professional contemporary dancer who recently earned a B.S. in Interior Design from CIDA-accredited Meredith college in Raleigh, NC.
+She also holds a BFA in Contemporary Dance (2004) from University North Carolina School of the Arts in Winston-Salem, NC.

 From 2004-2014 she lived and worked in New York City.
 Performing with choreographers such as Neta Pulvermacher, Rebecca Lazier and Jin Ju Song-Begin among others.
 She also presented a number of choreographies and partnered with Free Arts NYC to bring dance workshops to underserved children.
-During this time, she received trainings and certificates as a Personal Trainer and Strength and Conditioning Specialist.
+During this time, she received trainings and certificates as a Personal Trainer, Strength and Conditioning Specialist and meditation instructor.
 She stopped forcing her body with technique and began working with organic movement, as well as, site-specific explorations through her choreographic practice.

 In 2014, Karen relocated to Berlin to embrace a more affordable lifestyle.
 During a 15 month artist residency at the Lake Studios Berlin, she pivoted her focus to improvisation training and performance.
-She also offered regular movement workshops and classes to both pre-professionals and amateurs.
-Eventually, she burnt out on striving to survive as a dancer.
+She also offered regular movement workshops and classes to both pre-professionals and amateurs at the university level and participated in music & improv collaborations.
+Eventually, she burnt out on striving to survive as a professional dancer.
 At the same time, the city’s enchanting interiors inspired an interest in shaping visual environments.

-Currently, Karen is interested in body awareness & design work that helps people to orient to their bodies and space in ways that qualitatively feel good.
-She is also open to collaborations with other artists, and to conjure up installations that encourage sensory awareness, inspiring movement and play through the environment.
+She is also open to collaborations with other artists.
+For example, to conjure up installations that encourage sensory awareness, inspiring curiosity, movement and play through the environment.

 Resume / CV